Planning a method for covariate adjustment in individually-randomised trials: a practical guide: Methods

 Inverse probability of treatment weighting (IPTW) involves fitting two models.
 The first uses participants' covariate values to predict the probability of being randomised to the arm they were in fact randomised to.
 The second then fits a simple model contrasting the treatment arms, weighted according to the inverse probability of treatment estimated by the first model.
 This effectively creates a weighted trial sample (pseudo-population) in which both trial arms have the same distribution of observed covariate values.
 This may sound odd since, if we have used simple randomisation, we \textit{know} that the `true' weight for all participants is identical, so trying to predict it with covariates appears futile\cite{williamson14}.
 However, the goal is not to obtain an estimate of this probability but instead to either reweight to a better balanced trial or acknowledge the balance observed.

-The method is computationally the same as using propensity scores but the justification is different (just as the justification for covariate adjustment is different in randomised trials \textit{vs.}\ cohort studies).
+The method is computationally the same as using propensity scores in observational data but the motivation and considerations for variable inclusion are different (just as the motivation for covariate adjustment would be different in randomised trials \textit{vs.}\ observational studies).